brandon-toy/SENG480C/Assignment1/README.md

 ### Adding Functionality and Code to the UltraSonic Sensor

-Inputting code to the Arduino is how we let manipulate and calculate the distance in order to advance the slides in our program.
+Inputting code to the Arduino is how we let manipulate and calculate the distance in order to pause a video in our program.

 #### Creating a New file in Arduino IDE